basedcount/basedcount_bot_lemmy/README.md

 ## FAQ

-You can find more information and FAQs about the bot on the PCM community page on Lemmy.
+You can find more information and FAQs about the bot on https://basedcount.com/.

 ## Contributors